 For this tutorial, I’m using the WP Date and Time Shortcode plugin.
-This plugin allows you to display past, future, and present dates on any of your WordPress posts.
+This plugin allows you to show past, future, and the present date on any of your WordPress posts.
 As the name implies, this is all done by using a shortcode.

 Thus, the plugin should only take a few minutes to cover.

 Step 1: Install WP Date and Time Shortcode

 Let’s start by clicking on Plugins and selecting the Add New option on the left-hand admin panel.

 Search for WP Date and Time Shortcode in the available search box.
 This will pull up additional plugins that you may find helpful.

 Scroll down until you find the WP Date and Time Shortcode plugin and click on the “Install Now” button and activate the plugin for use.

 You are actually ready to add the shortcode, but there are two major setbacks of using this plugin.

 - It doesn’t remove the WordPress date and time that show in posts